-When Lissa heard of the news that the WFL mobile clinic would include dental restoration, a ray of hope began to shine in her heart and she showed up early at the site waiting long hours, skipping school until finally she could access a dentist.
+When Lissa heard of the news that the WFL mobile clinic would include dental restoration, a ray of hope began to shine in her heart and she showed up early at the site waiting long hours, skipping school until she could finally access a dentist.

 After restoration when she was shown how beautiful her smile was, her heart burst with gratitude, and tears of joy ran down her cheeks.

 That day Lissa received more than her smile back; she received confidence as the beautiful masterpiece God created her to be.

 Because you support the Water for Life mobile clinic activities, young women like Lissa can access a doctor or other specialist who often is lacking in remote villages.

 With a donation of $9, you can help one person access quality health care in our mobile clinic.
 Either click the donate button at the top of this page, check out our website www.wflhaiti.org or mail your contribution to Water For Life, PO Box 456, Kalona, IA 52247.
 Thank you so much!